 Project Manager Role

 What is the role of a project manager?
-PM is a middle manager who takes responsibility for the project implementation.
+A PM is a middle manager who takes responsibility for the project implementation.
 A project is any time-limited activity that produces a unique result.

 Projects can be anything from developing software or a service to building a skyscraper.
 If the project is completed on time, within the budget, and meets the customer’s expectations, the project manager has successfully performed the task.